-The Energy Research Cluster brings together scholars from across all School of Planning and Geography (CPLAN) research groups who are concerned with policy and societal perspectives on energy, climate change, and low-carbon transitions.
+The Energy Research Cluster brings together scholars from across all School of Geography and Planning research groups who are concerned with policy and societal perspectives on energy, climate change, and low-carbon transitions.
 The group interrogates energy as a socio-technical, political and spatial system that interplays with the economy, politics and wellbeing of places and communities in complex ways and at different scales.

 The research of CPLAN-ERC encompasses a large variety of themes, including, for example:

 - relationships between energy systems and social justice

 - the impact of devolution on the planning and delivery of renewable energy